 All Game On matches will be played under the current Laws of Rugby.
 For example, if teams begin the Game On match with three front rowers and no suitable replacements then uncontested scrums will be used.

 Game On is designed to ensure that the rugby still kicks off and players still get to play a competitive game.

 This means that the team that does not have the required 15 players or front rowers does not automatically lose the match, or competition points.
 The result will still be determined by a good game of rugby.

-Game On will be reviewed in August 2020 in time to make improvements for the 2021 season.
-We invite feedback to be sent to this address: firstname.lastname@example.org
+Game On will be reviewed following the 2021 season.
+We invite feedback to be sent to this address: firstname.lastname@example.org.